logzio/logz-docs/_source/logzio_collections/_tracing-sources/span-metrics.md

 <!-- tab:start -->
 <div id="overview">

-Deploy this integration to send traces from your OpenTelemetry installation to Logz.io.
+Deploy this integration to send metrics from your OpenTelemetry spans to Logz.io.

 ### Architecture overview